 A second conviction of this crime will result in a minimum mandatory $5,000 fine and jail time of 6 months.

-Contact us today to schedule a free 15 minute case strategy with our Florida Animal Cruelty Defense Attorney.
+Contact us today to schedule a 5 minute free consultation with our Florida Animal Cruelty Defense Attorney.
 It is important that we get know you as a client, but even more so as a person.
 Knowing you will help us do our job better.
 We need to hear your version of the story and any facts you remember.
 Information to a criminal defense attorney is very similar to bricks, if you give us enough, we can build a strong defense.
 Call today so we can get to work building your defense.